5

 The UK House of Lords Communications and Digital Committee took evidence from 41 expert witnesses, reviewed over 900 pages of written evidence, held roundtables with small and medium sized businesses hosted by the software firm Intuit, and visited Google and UCL Business during it’s inquiry into LLMs and Generative AI.
 Their report was published in February 2024, making a number of recommendations to the UK Government about Generative AI development and direction, including the need to balance risks and innovation.

-LLMs may offer immense value to society.
-But that does not warrantthe violation of copyright law or its underpinning principles.
-Wedo not believe it is fair for tech firms to use rightsholder data forcommercial purposes without permission or compensation, andto gain vast financial rewards in the process.
-There is compellingevidence that the UK benefits economically, politically and societallyfrom upholding a globally respected copyright regime.
+"LLMs may offer immense value to society.
+But that does not warrant the violation of copyright law or its underpinning principles.
+We do not believe it is fair for tech firms to use rightsholder data for commercial purposes without permission or compensation, and to gain vast financial rewards in the process.
+There is compelling evidence that the UK benefits economically, politically and societally from upholding a globally respected copyright regime."
+[House of Lords, Report on LLMs and Generative AI, February 2024]

 AI companies pushed back on the issue of copyright infringement, as one might have expected, arguing that it constituted “fair use” or that “it was needed to benefit citizens”.
-Notwithstanding these arguements, other legal opinion contributed to their recommendation on copyright that:
+Notwithstanding these arguments, other legal opinion contributed to their recommendation on copyright that:

 "The Government should prioritise fairness and responsible innovation.
 It must resolve disputes definitively (including through updated legislation if needed); empower rightsholders to check if their data has been used without permission; and invest in large, high‑quality training datasets to encourage tech firms to use licenced material."
+[House of Lords, Report on LLMs and Generative AI, February 2024]

 Companies should be responsible for harmful content